top of page

 • regular herbal teas (chamomile, lemon balm, tulsi)

-If you're unsure whether ashwagandha is suitable for your goals or health history, we can explore your symptoms, stress patterns and daily routines to find an approach that feels supportive and manageable.
+If you're unsure whether ashwagandha is suitable for your goals or health history, we can explore your symptoms, stress patterns and daily routines to find an approach that feels supportive and manageable for you.

 Prefer to read at your own pace?